Wadebridge - North Cornwall

 • Garden Produce Association and Chrysanthemum Show - November

-Walking - Wadebridge is an ideal location for keen walkers.
-The Camel Trail provides easy walking for young and old, with beautiful countryside all around it and the Trail being flat.
+Wadebridge is an ideal location for keen walkers.
 For the more adventurous, Bodmin Moor is only 15 miles away and has many places of interest along with some challenging walking areas.
 Wadebridge is also on the famous Saints Way, a 16 mile cross country path, forged in ancient times by Celtic Saints between Padstow and Fowey.
 There are also spectacular coastal walks within a few miles of Wadebridge.
-Further details of guided walks and tours, many of them free, are available from North Cornwall's Heritage Coast and Countryside Service on 01208 - 74121.

 Wadebridge town also offers some of the best arts and crafts galleries and shops.
 Seek out some of North Cornwall's artists and craftspeople and see vibrant landscapes, beautiful furniture and pottery.